This post may contain affiliate links. You can view our affiliate disclosure here.

 Conclusion

-Try some of these drills, be persistent, and hopefully you’ll be able to see some positive results!
-Be sure to combine this with putting drills to round out your short game.
+Try some of these drills, put the chipping tips into practice, be persistent, and hopefully you’ll be able to see some positive results!
+Be sure to combine this with lag putting and short putting drills to round out your short game.

-Have you tried any of these drills?
+Have you tried any of the drills in this article?
 What have your results been?
 Let us know in the comment section below.